-Monday and Tuesday at SB'19 Detroit were full of rich discussions from brands, technology providers and alliances driving holistic changes in supply chains and other complex systems — and shining light on problems along the way.
+SB'19 Detroit was full of rich discussions from brands, technology providers and alliances driving holistic changes in supply chains and other complex systems — and shining light on problems along the way.

 The School of System Change: Because incremental change is no longer adequate

 By Mandy McNeill

 In this energetic, engaging workshop, the Forum for the Future team sought to create a ‘brave space’ where we would be free to find bold solutions in the several exercises performed.

 CEO Sally Uren began by presenting Forum for the Future as an opportunistic global nonprofit that believes systems change is the key to solving many global challenges — while incremental changes are a step in the right direction, they are inadequate.
 System change is self-sustaining, usually global, and a catalyst for more change.
 Designing for this type of change is one of the most important things we can do.

 To back up a bit, a system is a configuration of parts connected by a web of relationships with the following attributes:

 Dynamic, with porous boundaries

 May be nested and are far more connected than anyone imagines

 There are typically rules (think regulations, social norms, etc), and therefore disruptors or entities that defy those rules